joannakl/cs102/syllabus.markdown

 If you have questions regarding your grades or some personal issues
 - post them as a private post on the discussion forum or send a direct message to the relevant instructor using the Ed platform.
-(Avoid emails as they often get lost in the steam of other things.)
+(Avoid emails as they often get lost in the stream of other things.)
 - visit instructors' office hours (schedule available on Brightspace)